This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 To find more information about VoxEngine scenarios and how to create them, see this guide.

 For a contact center, the main goal in the VoxEngine scenario is to process inbound or outbound tasks and put them in a SmartQueue.
 You can set up different routing rules to put different calls or implement your own logic how you want to distribute tasks between queues.

 If you want to process inbound calls, you need to buy a phone number and attach it to your application.
 You can find more information on how to do this in this guide.

 To put an task in a queue, use the enqueueTask event.

 If you process inbound calls, implement your logic in the CallAlerting event and put the call in the queue in this event.

 In this scenario example, you can see how to enqueue an inbound/outbound call into a SmartQueue:

-After you implement all of the above, you should have a fully working queue for processing inbound and outbound tasks and an operator's workspace where your operator can change the status and accept calls.
+After you implement all of the above, you should have a fully working queue for processing inbound and outbound tasks and an agent's workspace where your agent can change the status and accept calls.